 Due to the popularity of the program, the College expanded its involvement in January 2015 by offering an Instant Challenge Training Day for all teams in Harford and Cecil Counties.
 The Instant Challenge Day was very successful and grew from 29 participants in the first year to 103 participants in 2020.
 Unfortunately, Instant Challenge Day had to be suspended in 2021 due to COVID-19.
 In 2018 the College began hosting the Regional Tournament in which teams from both Harford and Cecil Counties participated and showcased their challenge solutions for appraisers.

 Harford’s program is the only college-based program in the country offering the DI experience for all age levels, from the non-competitive Rising Stars (kindergarten through grade 3) through all competitive levels from grade 4 through the university level.
 The College was excited to learn that its program may be used as a case study for other colleges wishing to provide the DI experience on their campuses.

-Several HCC employees are involved in ensuring the success of this program.
+Several Harford employees are involved in ensuring the success of this program.
 Laura Drake, Coordinator for Academic Operations, serves as program coordinator, team manager, co-regional director and member of the State Board of Trustees.
 Kelly Pulaski, Coordinator for Youth Programs, and Heather Gasswint, Administrative Assistant II, assist with paperwork, advertisements, and hands-on assistance for the teams as well as the Regional Tournament, which was held on campus in March prior to COVID-19.
 All team managers are community volunteers who are thoroughly vetted through the College Volunteer Program.